 If you receive a rejection notice, you can accept another offer at a different school.
 You can even try to transfer to an Ivy League school partway through your college education if you think that’s what’s best for you.

 If you don’t want to accept another offer, you can always take a gap year and apply again in the subsequent admissions cycles.
-High school graduates often travel abroad during a gap year, pursue internships, find full-time or part-time work, or do more volunteering or community service.
+High school graduates often travel abroad during a gap year, pursue internships, find full-time or part-time work, or volunteer or community service.

 An Ivy League education is sure to provide you with the skills and tools you need to succeed after graduation, whether you want to continue school or enter the workforce.
 Although Ivy League acceptance rates are historically pretty low, you can give yourself the best chance of acceptance with a well-crafted application.